Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Intermittent block fading channels

 As a more appropriate performance metric in the presence of strict latency constraints and when rate adaption mechanisms based on CSIT are prohibitive, we now study the outage capacity of the considered channel.
 In particular, by considering fixed-rate block codes of maximum length $T$, we measure capacity as

 \begin{proposition} The outage capacity of the considered channel with power constraint $P\in \stdset{R}_+$ per transmitter is given by

 \end{proposition} \begin{proof} The proof readily follows by observing that $\P\left(\log(1+\alpha P) \geq r\right)$ is a decreasing step function of $r$ with discontinuities located at $\log(1+iP)$ and step heights $\P(\alpha \geq i)$, for $i\in \{1,\ldots,L\}$. \end{proof} The quantitative difference between the ergodic and outage capacity can be visualized in Figure~\ref{fig:ccdf}, which depicts the complementary cumulative density function (CCDF) of the instantaneous capacity $\log(1+\alpha P)$.
-The ergodic capacity is given by the total area underlying the CCDF, while the outage capacity is given by the largest rectangle.
-The two metrics are also compared in terms of different parameters in Figure~\ref{fig:capacity}.
+The ergodic capacity is given by the total area underlying the CCDF, while the outage capacity is given by the area $\P(\alpha \geq 1) \log(1+P)$ of the largest rectangle.